mctechnologiesventures/cordova-plugin-health/README.md

 #### Android quirks

 - nutrition.vitamin_a is given in international units.
 Automatic conversion to micrograms is not trivial and depends on the actual substance (see [here](https://dietarysupplementdatabase.usda.nih.gov/ingredient_calculator/help.php#q9)).
-- `filterOutUserInput: true` has no effect for aggregated queries currently.
+- `filtered: true` has no effect for aggregated queries currently.

 ### store()